MIDIme, Compact MIDI Processor

 max 80

 Value range.
-This restricts the range of the val
+This restricts the range of the val setting on the first page.

-Controller (contrllr
+Controller (contrllr)

 This app is not implemented with the MIDIme hardware